-[Warning: Spoilers ahead from Sunday's episode of The Walking Dead, "Inmates."]
+[Warning: Spoilers ahead from The Walking Dead comic book series.]

 Is AMC's The Walking Dead planning to bring in current comics villain Negan?